 💡 Case Study: A healthcare provider used recognition walls on their intranet to celebrate everyday heroes.
 Within 6 months, employee engagement survey scores improved by 18%.

-Tip 5 – Use Gamification to Drive Adoption
+Tip 5 – Use Gamification in Corporate Intranet Software to Drive Adoption

 Gamification taps into natural motivation and creates fun, sticky experiences that keep employees coming back.